Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Biz, U.S.: Pre-existing conditions may cease to exist at health insurers

-• soon?
-If Obama’s insurance plan goes through, insurance companies will drop the premiums like a bad habit.
+• If Obama’s insurance plan goes through, insurance companies will drop the premiums like a bad habit.
 This is really good news for millions of people. source

 02 Mar 2009 21:00